 Former Hotels in Lincoln Park and Lakeview

 I first became fascinated with ghost signs because one appeared on my own block in Lincoln Park.
 Last summer, a neighborhood grocery store down the street was torn down and revealed a long-hidden ghost sign.
 The sign advertised the Ambassador Hotel, which is the original name for the building at Diversey and Pine Grove.
 The grocery store was constructed next door in 1927, which is likely when the sign was covered up.
 The sign hid behind a masonry wall for nearly 90 years before being rediscovered.
-Sadly, the Ambassador Hotel’s ghost sign was quickly painted over in anticipation of new construction.
+Sadly, workers quickly painted over the Ambassador Hotel’s ghost sign in anticipation of new construction.

 To spot the ghost sign, head to the corner of Diversey and Sheridan.
 You’ll see the sign tattooed on the eastern side of the old hotel building.
 The best vantage point is from the sidewalk below.